 Summer is in the air, so people are hitting the road all over Michigan.
-Many people gravitate to the coasts of the lower peninsula, but Mid-Michigan also offers the road tripper expansive parks, history, scenic countrysides, small-town charm and more.
+Many people gravitate to the coasts of the lower peninsula, but Mid-Michigan also offers the road tripper expansive parks, history, scenic countryside, small-town charm, and more.
 One such Mid-Michigan road trip you can take is driving the length of M-52.

 The oldest continuously running theater in Michigan is The Croswell Opera House in Adrian, so go exploring or even take in a show.
 You can’t go to Chelsea, without checking out the Chelsea Milling Company, home to Jiffy Mixes.
 Plant tours are offered daily.

 Other historic spots that will capture the eye are the Romanesque town hall in Stockbridge and the Quaker Oats and Coca-Cola murals in the heart of Owosso that have a vintage that is quite intriguing.

 Grab Some Grub at the Best Restaurants on M-52

 If you are looking for a full-course breakfast, visit Tammy’s Bakery & Cafe in Perry.
 Make sure to ask for some house-made jam to go with your thick toast, which you can also buy to take home.